 The lack of response under non-cooperation can be explained by the "terms of trade externality" facing policy makers in open economies.
 This externality has been put forward for the conduct of monetary policy by authors such as Obstfeld and Rogoff (2002) and Corsetti and Pesenti (2001), and for the conduct of fiscal policy by Benigno and Paoli (2010).
 The terms of trade externality is indeed inherent to open economies, and results from the incentive which national policy makers might face to tilt the terms of trade in their favour.
 By doing so, policy makers attempt to increase national welfare by allowing their households to consume more without higher labor effort.
-In the framework presented here, by varying government spending, the fiscal policy makers can exploit the terms of trade externality.
-To understand the trade-off faced by the policy makers, and the effects of the terms of trade externality, it is useful to consider the constrained optimal response to a country-specific shock.
+In the framework presented here, by varying government spending, the fiscal policy makers, and the effects of the terms of trade externality, it is useful to consider the constrained optimal response to a country-specific shock.